Chapter 7. Deploying Confidential Containers on IBM Z and IBM LinuxONE

 - Optional: Specify the

-value of the container image signature verification secret if you created the secret, for example,img-sig
+typevalue of the container image signature verification secret if you created the secret, for example,img-sig.
+If you did not create the secret, set thekbsSecretResourcesvalue to["kbsres1", "security-policy"].

 Create the